chuhann/tp/docs/DeveloperGuide.md

  - Private contact detail

 ## Appendix F. Instructions for manual testing

 1. Launch and Shutdown
 Step 1: Download the latest version of  `DOMNUS`  from  [Our Release Page](https://github.com/AY2021S1-CS2113-T13-2/tp/releases/tag/v1.0).\
-Step 2: Copy the file to the folder you want to use as the home folder for your Mobile Nusmod.\
-Step 3: Open the Command Prompt if you are running on Windows or Terminal if you are running on Mac OS.\
-Step 4: Navigate to your home folder and type  **‘java -jar domnus.jar’**

-1. Launch and Shutdown
-Step 1: Download the latest version of  `DOMNUS`  from  [Our Release Page](https://github.com/AY2021S1-CS2113-T13-2/tp/releases/tag/v1.0).\